 PATAQUILLA VILLAGE.
 Pataquilla (Patoguilla), a small Indian village on the San Antonio River near the site of present Goliad in Goliad County, may have been either Karankawan or Coahuiltecan.
 In 1780 Fray Juan Agustín Morfi, who toured the area in 1777–78, wrote that only three persons lived at the ranchería.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Margery H. Krieger, "PATAQUILLA VILLAGE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bpp03.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "PATAQUILLA VILLAGE," accessed March 28, 2020, http://www.tshaonline.org/handbook/online/articles/bpp03.